Artist David Hockney rescued from Amsterdam elevator

 Credit: ROBIN UTRECHT/ANP/EPA-EFE

-Artist David Hockney rescued from Amsterdam elevator
+Artist David Hockney rescued by firefighters from Amsterdam elevator

 British artist David Hockney is known as a voracious smoker, but the habit got him into a scrape in Amsterdam on Wednesday.